ethereum-optimism/optimism-tutorial/l1-l2-deposit-withdrawal/README.md

 For an L1/L2 token pair to work on the Standard Bridge the L2 token contract has to implement `IL2StandardERC20`.
 The standard implementation of that is available in `L2StandardERC20` contract as part of the `@eth-optimism/contracts` package.

-# Deploying a Standard Token

-To deploy an instance of `L2StandardERC20` - the standard Optimism ERC20 on L2 - you can use our token factory contract `OVM_L2StandardTokenFactory` available at
-`0x50EB44e3a68f1963278b4c74c6c343508d31704C` Optimism Kovan
-`0x2e985AcD6C8Fa033A4c5209b0140940E24da7C5C` Optimism Mainnet

-# Deploying a Custom Token

-# Sample L1/L2 deposit withdrawal example
+# L1/L2 deposit withdrawal example

 1. On Optimistic Ethereum create an ERC-20 contract that inherits from [L2StandardERC20](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/libraries/standards/L2StandardERC20.sol).